linehanMatt/tmp-content/blog/guide-to-data-shops.md

 **Making Your Data Streams Available to Buyers**
 ------------------------------------------------

-You have the option to make your data stream available for sale in the [Narrative Data Streams Marketplace](https://www.narrative.io/data-marketplace) as well as in your own Data Shop.
-To increase visibility and maximize sales, I recommend selecting both **Sell on the Data Streams Marketplace** and **Sell on my Data Shop**.
+You have the option to make your data stream available for sale in the [Narrative Data Marketplace](https://www.narrative.io/data-marketplace) as well as in your own Data Shop.
+To increase visibility and maximize sales, I recommend selecting both **Sell on the Data Marketplace** and **Sell on my Data Shop**.
 This way, your data streams will be available to all potential buyers and will be found much more frequently.

 If for whatever reason you don’t want your data streams available in one or the other, simply switch that option off.